jimporter/mike/README.md

-# multi-mkdocs
+# mkultra

-**multi-mkdocs** is a work-in-progress Python utility to easily deploy multiple versions of your [MkDocs](http://www.mkdocs.org)-powered docs to a Git branch, suitable for deploying to Github via `gh-pages`.
+**mkultra** is a work-in-progress Python utility to easily deploy multiple versions of your [MkDocs](http://www.mkdocs.org)-powered docs to a Git branch, suitable for deploying to Github via `gh-pages`.